Important Notice

 IT Consultant

-Julian started working Cyber Security in 2008 but has been working in IT doing tech support since 2001.
-He has been a Security Operations Analyst for multiple financial institutions, a Fortune 500 medical supplier, and Sempra Energy, a North American energy infrastructure company.
+Julian began specializing in cyber security in 2008 but has been working in IT doing since 2001.
+CISSP certified, he has served as a security operations analyst for multiple financial institutions, a Fortune 500 medical supplier, and Sempra Energy, a North American energy infrastructure company.
 He is a Microsoft Certified Professional, Certified Novell Administrator, as well as Comptia A+ and Comptia N+ certified.
-He loves spending time with his family, fishing, hiking, biking, and technology.
+He loves spending time with his family and enjoys fishing, surfing, hiking, and biking.
 Julian is supporting all of Acorn's Information Technology needs as our IT Consultant.

 ANNA WILLIAMS